Physics page for handouts and examples sheets

 Manifolds, coordinates and tensors: Concept of a manifold, curves and surfaces, coordinate transformations, Riemannian geometry, instrinsic and extrinsic geometry, the metric tensor, lengths areas and volumes, local Cartesian coordinates, tangent spaces, pseudo-Riemannian geometry, scalar, vector and tensor fields, basis vectors, raised and lowered indices, tangent vectors, the affine connection, covariant differentiation, intrinsic derivative, parallel transport, geodesics.

-Minkowski spacetime and particle dynamics: Cartesian inertial coordinates, Lorentz transformations, 4-tensors and inertial bases, 4-vectors and the lightcone, 4-velocity, 4-acceleration, 4-momentum of massive and massless particles, relativistic mechanics, accelerating observers.
+Minkowski spacetime and particle dynamics: Cartesian inertial coordinates, Lorentz transformations, 4-tensors and inertial bases, 4-vectors and the lightcone, 4-velocity, 4-acceleration, 4-momentum of massive and massless particles, relativistic mechanics, accelerating observers, arbitrary coordinate systems.

 The equivalence principle and spacetime curvature: Newtonian gravity, the equivalence principle, gravity as spacetime curvature, local inertial coordinates, observers in a curved spacetime, weak gravitational fields, intrinsic curvature, the curvature tensor, the Ricci tensor, parallel transport, geodesic deviation, tidal forces, minimal coupling procedure.